triblatron/dagui/README.md

 * Support searchable menus with completion
 * Support tutorial mode
 * Support rigid body transforms on widgets
-* Support integeration with VulkanSceneGraph
+* Support integration with VulkanSceneGraph
 * No programmer art
 * Support compound shapes as the bounds of a widget
 * Client area and system area on windows